Canadian Regulations for Travel Agencies in a Nutshell

 • You need to show financial statements proving you have $5,000 in capital to work with

-• A $10,000 security deposit via letter of credit or a registered cheque.
-(This is returned to you after 2 years of showing you're not going to rip anyone off.)
+• A $10,000 security deposit via a letter of credit or a registered cheque.
+(This is returned to you after two years of showing you won't rip anyone off.)

 • Financial statements